CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 This document explains a simple way to launch a virtual machine in the Pouta service.
 Any CSC user with a computing project can request access to the service as described in [Applying for Pouta access].
+To use Pouta, you need to have applied Pouta access for your project first.
 Please make sure you are familiar with the [concepts](../concepts.md) and [security issues](security.md) first.
 You might also want to take a look at the webinar recording [in